 $main.sum($revenue_in_dollars) + $main.sum($revenue_in_cents) / 100

-Logically you should be able leverage the Filtered aggregations to do:
+Logically, you should be able to leverage Filtered aggregations to do:

 $main.filter(__time < '2016-04-04T00:00:00Z').sum($revenue_in_dollars) + $main.filter('2016-04-04T00:00:00Z' <= __time).sum($revenue_in_cents) / 100

-Within the measures you have access to the full power of the Plywood expressions.
-If you ever find yourself needing to go beyond the expressive potential of Plywood you could define your own custom aggregations.
-The aggregation could be any supported Druid aggregation.
+Within measures, you have access to the full power of Plywood expressions.
+If you ever find yourself needing to go beyond the expressive potential of Plywood, you can define your own custom aggregations.
+These aggregations can be any supported Druid aggregation.

 addedMod1337 in a measure's formula like so: